1. Home: Explore careers

 College

-You could start by doing a college course to get some of the skills needed for this job, for example:
+You could start by doing a college course to get some of the skills needed for this job, such as:

 Entry requirements